 All electronic routine patient data will be electronically transferred from the participating trusts directly into the PCTU's safe haven using secure methods.
 Data will be transferred as per the PCTU's dedicated Secure File Transfer Protocol (SFTP service).
-All audio-recordings and transcripts will be stored securely as described above for the paper questionnaires.
-Transcripts will be pseudonymised when they are produced such that they do not contain participants' names or any other direct identifiers.
-Transcribers will be bound by a confidentiality agreement.

 The tools and processes used to manage data have all been tested and amended as appropriate during the pilot.